noncomputable/AgentMaps/docs/DOCS.md

 What actually happens on the Agentmap and to each Agent is determined by the controller functions you define.
 On each tick of the simulation, the Agentmap calls its own `Agentmap.controller` and then each existing Agent's `Agent.controller`, all of which are by default empty.

-Whatever trip an Agent has scheduled (with `Agent.setTravelToPlace`), it will only actually move when its `Agent.moveIt` method is called by its controller function.
+Whatever trip an Agent has scheduled (with `Agent.scheduleTrip`), it will only actually move when its `Agent.moveIt` method is called (usually by its controller function).
 You can place the call to `Agent.moveIt` anywhere within the controller function depending on what (if anything) you want to have happen before or after the agent moves.

 Since on each tick, an Agent will move according to the speed specified by the next point in its scheduled path, you may have an Agent move a large distance per tick, and only be able to access its position before and after you make the movement (by calling Agent.moveIt) within the controller function.
 If you would like more precision, at the cost of some performance, you can define an `Agent.fine_controller` function, which is called before and after each individual step an Agent makes (approximately half a meter).